Want to learn how to use and manage user permissions in Google Analytics?

 What Are User Permissions in Google Analytics?

-For example, you, as the owner of your Analytics account, can view ALL of the data, add, edit, and manage website properties, add users and manage them.
-However, you may not want to give that same level of access to another person.
+For example, you, as the owner of your Analytics account, can view ALL of the data, add, edit, and manage website properties, and add or manage users.
+However, you may not want to give that same level of access to another person, like an assistant or advertising company.
 That’s what user permissions were designed for.

 User permissions allow you to provide a specific level of access to certain users.
 Using them, you can grant access to your Analytics data and share useful reports.

-Thus, you should carefully decide whom you want to give editing access, managing access, or view only access to.
-User permissions help you to share data while also ensuring your full control over your account management and data usage.
+So, you should carefully decide whom you want to give access to.
+User permissions can help you to share data while also ensuring your full control over your account.

 Google Analytics Permission Levels

 Google Analytics lets you provide permissions at 3 different levels of your Google Analytics account.
-The levels of user permissions are based on the hierarchical structure of Google Analytics’ organization.
+The levels of user permissions are based on how every Analytics account is structured.

 1. Account Level

-An account is the top-most level of organization which can include multiple properties (websites) and multiple views.
+An account is the top-most level of organization.
+It can include multiple properties (websites) and multiple views.

-Providing access at account level means allowing access to all the properties and views in your account.
+Providing access at the account level means allowing access to all of the properties and views in your account.

 2. Property Level

-Providing access at property level means allowing access to all the views in your property/website.
+Providing access at property level means allowing access to all the views you have set up in your property/website.